The Knox event taxonomy.

 - data_decrypted

-Data-decryption operation anchored with court-grade receipt.
+Data-decryption operation anchored with Bitcoin-anchored, tamper-evident receipt.

 Attestation + boot integrity